FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 ## The setup wizard

-In our effort to make Spat Revolution easier to use, we created a small utility to help you set up new Spat sessions.
+In our effort to make SPAT Revolution easier to use, we created a small utility to help you set up new SPAT sessions.
 This is used mainly when dealing with hardware I/O.

 To open it, you can either: